insure logo

 How we picked the top auto insurance companies

-When selecting the top car insurance companies in Alabama, we didn’t focus solely on price.
-We also reviewed customer satisfaction results from J.D.
-Power, financial strength ratings from AM Best and complaint records from the National Association of Insurance Commissioners (NAIC).
-When state-specific data wasn’t available, we used national averages to ensure readers could make fair comparisons.
+When choosing the top car insurance companies in Alabama, we looked at more than just the average cost of coverage.
+We also considered customer satisfaction scores from J.D.
+Power, financial strength ratings from AM Best and complaint data from the National Association of Insurance Commissioners (NAIC).
+If state or regional data wasn’t available, we relied on national averages to keep our comparisons consistent and fair.

 • Premiums: 25%